minus34/prototypes/README.md

 # prototypes
-A place to store my test code
+A place to store my Leaflet & Python test code